 \subsection{Repositioning and Ambiguity Resolution}

-Beyond managing encodings, the primary challenge is ensuring selectors remain valid as code evolves.
-This is the task of the \textsc{Relocate} algorithm (\cref{alg:relocate}), which resolves a (potentially stale) selector against the current workspace state and surfaces ambiguity with ranked, deterministic evidence.
+Even with encodings resolved, selectors must remain meaningful as code evolves.
+The \textsc{Relocate} algorithm (\Cref{alg:relocate}) resolves a possibly stale selector against the current workspace and reports ambiguity with ranked, deterministic evidence.

-\paragraph{Strategy.} Given a selector, \system\ resolves its position as follows: (1) attempt a direct map via \texttt{docVersion} if the snapshot is available; (2) reparse the workspace and resolve symbolic/AST paths against the current code structure; (3) for content anchors, perform a fuzzy match using winnowed $k$-grams within a context window; (4) score all candidates and disambiguate using a deterministic scoring model.
+\textbf{Strategy.} \system\ first consults an exact \texttt{docVersion} map when the referenced snapshot is available.
+Symbolic and AST-based selectors trigger a reparse of the current workspace and a structural match.
+Content-anchored selectors invoke a fuzzy search using winnowed $k$-grams within the recorded context window.
+The resulting candidates are scored, sorted, and returned with deterministic evidence; mutating commands require explicit confirmation whenever the accepted target is ambiguous.